 Causing barely a ripple, the party rowed their boats down the bay and landed near the farm where Prescott was staying without being spotted by any of the ships.
 After only a minor scuffle with a sentry, the men confronted Prescott in his bedroom and stole back into the night, bringing the general with them.

 Barton assured him, however, that he would be treated well, according to the custom of the times.
-Though Prescott had been hustled onto the boat with only slippers and limited clothing, it wasn’t long after he landed that a boat arrived under a flag of truce carrying the general’s fine clothing, wigs and perfumes.
+Though Prescott had been hustled onto the boat with only slippers and limited clothing, it wasn’t long after he landed that a boat arrived under a flag of truce carrying the general’s clothing, wigs and perfumes.

 As news of the capture spread, crowds gathered to gawp as Prescott was brought by coach to Providence and from there to Connecticut.
-He was eventually exchanged for General Lee, who was still cooling his heels in British custody.
+He was eventually exchanged for General Lee, still cooling his heels in British custody.